AXIHIXA/CudaDemo/README.md

   - Evaluates GMEM bandwidth by vectorized loads.
     - GMEM bandwidth is evaluated by oversized loads (so that L2 cache gets flushed.)
   - Evaluates peak computing performance by FP32 FMAs while saturating all available SMs.
+- CUDA Streams
+  - Experiments with cudaMemcpyAsync and non-default-stream kernel launches.
+    - Must use pinned host memory.
+  - Observed performance boost with non-default streams.
 - Matrix Transpose
   - Naive GMEM
   - Padded SMEM Version with no bank conflicts
 - SGEMM: Reaches 90% performance (avg over 100 times) of cuBLAS on 4096x4096x4096 FP32 SGEMM
   - Naive GEMM
   - Naive tiled SMEM (with bank conflicts) with vectorized loads and stores
+    - Bank conflicts take place at stores and loads.
+      - Each thread block handles 128x128 block;
+      - Each thread handles one 8x8 block or 4 strided 4x4 blocks (depending on tiling);
+      - Each SMEM chunk contains 8x128 elements.
+    - Stores:
+      - Padding or warp tiling.
+    - Loads:
+      - Each thread vectorized-loads two float4 s, so each phase contains 8 threads.
+      - Tile threads in warp s.t. no consecutive threads-of-8s conflicts at the same bank.
+      - Could access the same bank address (but not same bank with different addresses!)
   - Padded SMEM with wrap tiling (no bank conflict)
   - Pure warp tiling variants (no bank conflict), transposed tiling and z-tiling
   - Double-buffer optimization